anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 title:  "Information Capital: The Structured Data Opportunity"
 author: Yasser
 categories: [ Work ]
-tags: [ Business Strategy ]
+tags: [ Business Strategy, Employment ]
-image: assets/images/sdo-1.jpg
+image: assets/images/sdo.jpg
 ---

 <p>As technology continues to reshape our world, a new paradigm forgoing traditional economic fundamentals has emerged, with data at its core.<br> Pivotal in seeding future value and reshaping business dynamics in <i>the</i> AI era, data is the unfair advantage enabling exponential growth and parabolic moves in productivity for AI-enabled businesses everywhere.</p>

 ##### The New Factors of Production

-1. <span class="list-header">Information Capital:</span> Deployable Data, the new bedrock of value creation
+1. <span class="list-header">Information Capital:</span> Deploy-able data, the new bedrock of value creation
 2. <span class="list-header">Social Capital:</span> A fusion of ethics and reputation
 3. <span class="list-header">Human Capital:</span> Still vital, but increasingly augmented by AI and streamlined processes
 4. <span class="list-header">Financial Capital:</span> While still important, its primacy is diminishing due to technological advancements
 5. <span class="list-header">Entrepreneurship:</span> Human vision remains integral in creating design and driving innovation

 This shift presents an unprecedented opportunity for businesses, institutions, and societies to harness the power of organized information.
-While data has long been recognized as a valuable asset, the rise of structured data as an information class is reshaping traditional business dynamics. <br>Structured data -  information that is organized and formatted in a defined way - with its nimble, malleable and easily queryable format, is an essential asset, capable of driving innovation, productivity, efficiency, profitability and growth across sectors. <br>Organizations stand to benefit from increased momentum, the ability to tailor products and service delivery making them more customer-centric, and the ensuing rise in sentiment which amplifies their competitive position.
+While data has long been recognized as a valuable asset, the rise of structured data as an information class is reshaping traditional business dynamics. <br>Structured data -  information that is organized and formatted in a defined way - with its nimble, malleable and easily query-able format, is an essential asset, capable of driving innovation, productivity, efficiency, profitability and growth across sectors. <br>Organizations stand to benefit from increased momentum, the ability to tailor products and service delivery making them more customer-centric, and the ensuing rise in sentiment which amplifies their competitive position.

 <hr class="separator">